• Recipe Index

 • Pour the milk and water into the blender (or bowl)

-• Add the eggs and a pinch of salt.
+• Add the eggs, mayonnaise, mustard and salt.

 • Wizz until combined.